Featured Photo: Kārlis Dambrāns via Flickr // CC BY 2.0

 What effect does Live View have on the shutter count?
 Videos?

 Turning on Live View increases the shutter count by one, as do videos of any length.

 The camera I bought online has a high shutter count.
 Should I return it?

 It’s not always possible to verify shutter count prior to purchase.
 In these situations, always purchase from a merchant with a no-hassle return policy and check pictures of the item for wear.

-A high shutter count isn’t necessarily a deal breaker.
+A high shutter count isn’t necessarily a deal-breaker.
 If you’re keeping the body for a few vacations or as a backup, it’s unlikely to die.
 Shooting weddings every weekend for the next three years?
 That’s a different story.
 Always factor the cost of shutter replacement into a heavily used camera.
 This should also be reflected in the price to an extent.
-If peace of mind is you’re thing, consider a third-party warranty.
+If peace of mind is your thing, consider a third-party warranty.